yunTum/lifegame/README.md

-# lifegame
+# orbitSim
-This app represent  life of cell.
+This app is orbital simulator.
 Using Electron